Code-Institute-Submissions/Lomasney-Motors/README.md

 give it a star rating and submit it.

 ### **Contact Us Page**
-The contact us section is a two column page that includes a **contact form** on the left hand column and to the right I have included the business address, opening hours and a basic **map** image showing the location of Lomasney Motors.
+The contact us section is a two column page that includes a **contact form** on the left-hand column and to the right I have included the business address, opening hours and a basic **map** image showing the location of Lomasney Motors.

 ### **_Existing Features_**